-React Data Grid: Floating Filter Component - Imperative
+React Grid: Floating Filter Component - Imperative | AG Grid

 This page describes the old imperative way of declaring custom floating filter components when the grid option

 reactiveCustomComponents is not set.
-It is strongly recommended to instead use the new behaviour described on the Custom Floating Filter page.
+This behaviour is deprecated, and you should instead use the new behaviour described on the Custom Floating Filter page.

 An example floating filter component looks like this: